 In order to get adequate quantity and quality of milk (as per the rigorous QA norms), Hatsun undertakes a series of measures to help the farmers.
 Some of the measures taken are as follows:

-A new and advanced process of procuring and chilling the milk at the village level using ABC (Active Bulk Cooler) has been introduced at 1100 plus locations.
+A new and advanced process of procuring and chilling the milk at the village level using ABC (Active Bulk Cooler) has been introduced at more than 1100 locations.
 This helps us improve quality and retain freshness as the milk gets chilled at the initial stage, starting from the village.